anastaceos/CyberSquatter/README.md

 ## 10. Conclusion

-Domain Sentinel is a straightforward yet powerful script for discovering potential domain impersonations and typosquatters.
+Twist Sweeper is a straightforward yet powerful script for discovering potential domain impersonations and typosquatters.
 By leveraging dnstwist, it scans each domain you provide, optionally expanding them with a TLD list.
 Depending on your needs, you can run it serially (safer for small domain sets) or in parallel (faster for large lists).

 Once it’s finished, check the archived CSV files to see which permutations resolve, which IPs they map to, and whether they might represent a threat to your brand or users.